EMF Radiation Calculator

 What is a safe distance from a WiFi router?

-At 3 feet (1 meter), a typical WiFi router produces about 0.16% of the FCC safety limit — well within safe levels.
+At 3 feet (1 meter), a typical WiFi router produces about 0.16% of the FCC safety limit.
 At 6 feet, it drops to about 0.04%.
-While there's no single 'safe distance' because all tested distances are far below limits, keeping routers at least 3-6 feet from where you sit or sleep is a reasonable precaution that reduces exposure by 75-94% compared to 1 foot away.
+Because different countries and precautionary groups use different evidence thresholds, RADIHALT treats distance as a practical reduction step rather than a one-size-fits-all safety promise: keeping routers at least 3-6 feet from where you sit or sleep reduces exposure by 75-94% compared to 1 foot away.

 How much radiation does a cell phone emit?